 mlt_multitrack multitrack = mlt_tractor_multitrack( tractor );

-// Create a composite transition
+// Create a transition to blend tracks

-mlt_transition transition = mlt_factory_transition( "composite", "10%/10%:15%x15%" );
+mlt_transition transition = mlt_factory_transition( "qtblend", "10%/10%:15%x15%" );

 // Create track 0